realcopacetic/skin.copacetic/README.md

 - Improved tvguide window
 - Fixed issue with path tracer when navigating from one infoscreen widget to a new infoscreen.
 On pressing back, instead of going to the back to the previous infoscreen, Copacetic was closing all dialogs and the main lists were remaining hidden.
 - Staying idle on global search home button will now trigger screensaver if it is active
+- Added landscape to movieartwhitelist/tvshowartwhitelist recommended settings
+- Added support for landscape artwork across all fanart views and widgets
+- Added ability to prefer keyart and lanscape art on a per view / per widget basis
+- Added ability to enable trailer autoplay on a per widget basis
+- Added optional autoscroll to each widget, which can be combined with trailer autoplay to create a playlist of trailers
+- Added ability to choose to display clearlogos on a per widget basis
+- New 'Spotlight' display option for Grid widgets.
+This is the same as fanart, but smaller and stays on the screen when trailers are playing.
+Together with the options for autoscroll and trailer autoplay, the idea is to create a similar feel to the Netflix trailer auto-play view
+- Rebuilt widget settings section of Copacetic settings screen into its own window to make for easier management of the new options
+- Reordered some other parts of the Copacetic settings screen

 **1.3.4**
 - fix for globalsearch scrollbar colour